shnwc/openenclave/docs/DesignDocs/SGX_QuoteEx_Integration.md

 and used.

 ##### Option 2: Built-time Link with the quote-ex Library

-Run-time dynamic detection and loading of multiple shared libraries complicates implementation.
-It also increases the risk of API version mismatch between OE SDK and the loaded libraries, since the API version of the loaded libraries is not checked at build time against library headers.

 As described previously, the quote-ex library supports a superset of formats as compared to the DCAP library, though it always depends on